sanjaykhatri/lead-management-backend/README.md

 2. When a lead is submitted, it's automatically assigned to the first eligible provider for that location
 3. Admins can manually reassign leads to any provider
 4. Lead status can be: `new`, `contacted`, or `closed`
+5. **Provider Access Control**: Providers can only access leads if they have an active subscription
+   - Inactive providers receive 403 error with message: "Please contact admin to activate your account or subscribe to a plan"
+   - Providers can subscribe directly through their portal using Stripe Checkout
+   - Subscription status is checked on every lead API call
+6. **Provider Authentication**: Providers authenticate using email/password with Laravel Sanctum tokens
+7. **Provider Signup**: New providers can self-register, but must subscribe before accessing leads

 ## Development Notes

 - The backend uses Laravel Sanctum for API authentication (token-based)
+- Both admin and provider authentication use Laravel Sanctum tokens
 - The frontend stores the auth token in localStorage
 - API routes are exempt from CSRF protection (using custom `VerifyCsrfToken` middleware)
 - CORS is configured to allow requests from the frontend
 - Stripe webhooks are verified using the webhook secret
 - MySQL database is used (configured in `.env`)
 - Migration order is critical - service providers must be created before leads
+- **Provider Authentication**: ServiceProvider model extends Authenticatable and uses HasApiTokens
+- **Subscription Access Control**: All provider lead endpoints check subscription status before allowing access
+- **Password Management**: Provider passwords are hashed using Laravel's Hash facade (bcrypt)
+- **Subscription Status**: Checked via `hasActiveSubscription()` method which verifies status === 'active'

 ## Troubleshooting